dannybrown37/standupbrain/README.md

 * Run `standupbrain init` to set up or reset your GitHub username, Git author email, Jira credentials, and preferred LLM model.
 * Run `standupbrain recall` to generate your standup summary.
   * Run `--help` or see below for additional options
+  * Can run against other users but you won't get local commits (of course)

 ### Help Commands